simphotonics/benchmark_runner/README.md

 When running **asynchronous** benchmarks the score are printed in order of completion.
-The print the scores in sequential order it is recommended to *await* the completion of the benchmark functions.
+The print the scores in sequential order it is recommended to *await* the completion of the async benchmark functions.

 ## Features and bugs